Chip-Biscuit/King-Kong-Gamers-Edition-Fix/README.md

 go to SettingsApplication.exe to change your resolution for window mode - (1) for the window size, dont forget if you set it to (0) - fullscreen, to set it back to what you want your fullscreen resolution to be.

-brought to you by Fix Enhancers
+window mode brought to you by Fix Enhancers

 Team: